edgedb/edgedb/docs/stdlib/json.rst

 Constructing JSON Values
 ------------------------

-JSON in EdgeDB is one of the :ref:`scalar types <ref_datamodel_scalar_types>`.
+JSON in EdgeDB are one of the
-This scalar doesn't have its own literal and instead can be obtained by casting a value into :eql:type:`json` or by using :eql:func:`to_json`:
+:ref:`scalar types <ref_datamodel_scalar_types>`.
+This scalar doesn't have its own literal and instead can be obtained by casting a value to :eql:type:`json`, or by using :eql:func:`to_json`:

 .. code-block:: edgeql-repl